 The Family Medical Leave Act or FMLA allows anyone with a medical condition or who needs to care for a family member to take up to 12 weeks of unpaid leave within a 12-month period without the threat of losing his or her job.
+Under the New York Paid Family Leave, New York workers are entitled to up to 12 weeks of job protected, paid time off.
 Women commonly take maternity leave around or after their due date.

 Unfortunately, it is common for the FMLA and other laws to be violated by employers in a variety of ways, including: